-At various times while running, WordPress checks to see if any Plugins have registered functions to run at that time.
+At various times while running, WordPress checks to see if any plugins have functions that are registered to run at that time.
 If so, those functions are executed.

 Use these commands in your plugin: